-- What it costs to attend and what its refund policies are if you dropout. - How the Institute determines whether you are making FSAP and what happens if you are not. - What financial help is available, including information on all federal, state, and college financial aid programs, not just loans. - About the deadlines for submitting applications for each financial aid program and how recipients are selected. - How your financial need is determined, including the costs for tuition, fees, housing, food, transportation, books, supplies, personal and miscellaneous expenses are considered in your cost of attendance. - To explain the various elements in your financial aid package, and how and when you will receive your aid. - To reconsider your financial aid application, if you believe you have been treated unfairly. - How much of your financial aid must be paid back, and what portion is grant or gift aid. - If you are offered a loan, you have the right to know the interest rate, the total amount that must be repaid, payback procedures, when repayment begins and how long you have to repay. - How to apply for additional aid, if your financial circumstances change. - About the effect outside scholarships may have on your financial aid award. - For its statistics on crimes committed on and off campus, and for its campus safety policies and procedures.
+- What it costs to attend and what its refund policies are if you dropout. - How the Institute determines whether you are making FSAP and what happens if you are not. - What financial help is available, including information on all federal, state, and college financial aid programs, not just loans. - About the deadlines for submitting applications for each financial aid program and how recipients are selected. - How your financial need is determined, including the costs for tuition, fees, housing, food, transportation, books, supplies, personal and miscellaneous expenses are considered in your cost of attendance. - To explain the various elements in your financial aid package, and how and when you will receive your aid. - To reconsider your financial aid application, if you believe you have been treated unfairly. - How much of your financial aid must be paid back, and what portion is grant or gift aid. - If you are offered a loan, you have the right to know the interest rate, the total amount that must be repaid, payback procedures, when repayment begins and how long you have to repay. - How to apply for additional aid, if your financial circumstances change. - About the effect outside scholarships may have on your financial aid award. - For its statistics on crimes committed on and off campus, and for its campus safety policies and procedures, and gainful employment information. - To disclose the percentage of its student who complete the Institutes programs and the percentage who transfer out, and its job placement rates.
 Student Responsibilities: